jyap808/jyap808.github.com/_posts/2013-10-08-digital-ocean-first-impressions.md

 Another thing I see myself doing is spinning up a VM just for quick testing.
 Creating a VM literally takes a minute.

+[Digital Ocean](https://www.digitalocean.com/?refcode=571ac31ec1b5) looks to have a great differentiator with SSD disks, pricing and overall impressive virtual machine performance.
+At this early stage I can definitely recommend checking them out.

 Here is a quick ApacheBench test of a [Go application](https://github.com/jyap808/g0bin) serving up a static template.

 {% highlight console %}